jlwoolf/MazeProblemDFS/README.md

 28 is the Goal vertex.
 The four colors are R (red), G (green), Y (yellow) and B (blue).

 The output is printed to the console and saved in a file called output.txt by default but can be changed as the contents of the second argument.
+Program will also create a png of the graph from the input file.